computer-lab/computerlab.io/source/_posts/the-dark-forest-autism-and-coronavirus.md

 works with his dad cutting trees talks about his concerns re: trees falling on houses and people), were able to predict that these heartbreaking situations would probably arise, expressed their concerns but these concerns were either ignored or proper mitigations were not enacted.
+Many autistic people are also good at mentally modeling complex, interdependent systems, like our economy and healthcare systems.
 Autistic people are may be valuable, but they vulnerable.
 In "Death's End", the volume following "The Dark Forest", an autistic physicist who eventually commits suicide is described as an "intellectual battery" used by the company he works for.

 2) That rates of autism diagnosis are an important political factor in today's world.
 In "Death's End", a character who is never explicitly described as